Azure/doAzureParallel/README.md

 /bin/sh manage_account.sh list-keys
 ```

-Once they keys are listed, simply copy and paste them into your credentials.json file explained in the Getting Started section.
+Once they keys are listed, simply copy and paste them into your credentials.json file explained in the [Getting Started](#getting-started) section.
 If you lose track of your keys, you can simply re-run the 'list-keys' command any time to get them again.

+More information on using the setup scripts can be found [here](./docs/01-getting-started.md).

 ## Getting Started